Odor Control Projects

-The BioWorld Odor Neutralizer Technology will eliminate virtually every odor known to mankind if enough product is dispensed into the odor area or added to other materials.
+We’ve compiled this list of some previous odor control projects to back up our claim: BioWorld® Odor Neutralizer (BON) Technology can eliminate virtually every odor known to mankind — if enough BON is dispensed into the odor area or added to other materials.

 - Aluminum Odor Case Study